Ali Mech: Biography

 Ali Mech is considered the first Muslim convert in present-day North Bengal.
 In the wake of Ali Mech's conversion to Islam, some Mech and Koch tribes also adopted the faith.
 The modern descendants of these converts are the Deshi people.

-As a tribal chief in the foothills of Kamrup, he aided Bakhtiyar Khilji in his failed invasion of Tibet in 1206 by acting as a guide.
+As a tribal chief in the foothills of the North of Bengal, he aided Bakhtiyar Khilji in his failed invasion of Tibet in 1206 by acting as a guide.